DerMakaber/pahoMQTT-for-Defold/README.md

 https://www.hivemq.com/blog/mqtt-client-library-encyclopedia-paho-lua/

 # Installation
-You can use PAhoMQTT in your own project by adding this project as a [Defold library dependency](http://www.defold.com/manuals/libraries/).
+You can use PahoMQTT in your own project by adding this project as a [Defold library dependency](http://www.defold.com/manuals/libraries/).
 Open your game.project file and in the dependencies field under project add:

 https://github.com/DerMakaber/pahoMQTT-for-Defold/archive/master.zip